Yellow-rumped leaf-eared mouse: Diet

 Members of Cricetidae are known for variety in their diets, for Phyllotis xanthopygus this range includes herbivory, insectivory, granivory, and frugivory.
 This variation enables them to be opportunistic feeders: an advantageous trait as it permits quick and unselective foraging in open and vulnerable areas.

 Their teeth are specialized to accommodate for the diversity in their diet as they have enlarged incisors which are separated from the cheekteeth by a diastema.
 The teeth are characterized as aradicular, meaning that they grow continuously throughout the organism's lifetime.
 This results in the incisors resembling chisels due to rapid wear on the soft dentin at the back of the teeth from rubbing against one another.

 One study that was done with these rodents tested how their behaviors changed based on the amount of light that was allowed in their habitat.
 The researchers found that the habitats with the least amount of light had the most foraging activity with the mice.
 This behavior correlates to the rodents avoiding predators by foraging in darker areas.
 These mice rapidly increase their metabolic heat production in cooler climates by having a high metabolic rate and using non shivering thermogenesis which better allows them to acclimate to their seasonal climates.
 In order to avoid predation these mice have been known to display an escape behavior due to large shadows rather than small raptor shadows.
 The males have also been shown to go out foraging at an earlier time than the females do.

+This mountaineering mouse is the world's highest-dwelling mammal:

+The yellow-rumped leaf-eared mouse can live from sea level all the way up to the peaks of Andean volcanoes, surprising experts.